feitieng/pre-work-study-guide/README.md

 ## Prework Study Guide

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-The motivation is to build a foundamental knowledge and skill set for web developers
+- The motivation is to build a foundamental knowledge and skill set for web developers
-- Why did you build this project?
-The world changes by software fast, and the best wat to surpass is to understand.
+- The world changes by software fast, and the best wat to surpass is to understand.
 - What problem does it solve?
 This study guide shows the interaction between different tools: HTML, CSS, JavaScript
-- What did you learn?
+- I leaned to code a webpage with HTML, CSS and JavaScipt

 ## Installation